jbarbon/masters-project/README.md

 Finally, the "int main" is the part where we decide whether to use the background for the evolution (first main method), or not (second main method).

+## Surface code

+The hypersurface code is reponsible for reading the freeze-out hypersurface and creating a .root file with its contents.
+The vorticity surface code reads the evolution file and creates a histogram with the vorticity plotted agains the angle phi, defined as the ArcTan(uy,ux), and the temperature.

 ## How to run

+The fastest way to run the codes is to use the wrapper at the top level folder.
+In order to run the projections you must create a text file containing the paths to the evolution.root files.
+If you just want to run the Bullet+BG evolution without the background evolution, you can create a text file with complete paths and run

+`./run-projection.sh [EVOPATHs.txt] [OUTPUTNAME.root].
+`
+If you want to add the background contribution, you must also create a text file with the background evolution files and run

+`./run-projection.sh [EVOPATHs.txt] [BGPATHs.txt] [OUTPUTNAME.root].
+`

+Note that if you want to run multiple projections at once, the paths from [BGPATHs.txt] must be in the same order as the paths from [EVOPATHs.txt], that is, if [EVOPATHs.txt] has the paths to the simulation model A,B and C, [BGPATHs.txt] must contain the paths to A,B and C in the same order.

+Finally, in order to run the surface code, you must create a text file containing the paths to the evolution files and also get the path for the [Surface.dat].
+The correct call for this case is

+`./run-surface.sh [EVOPATHs.txt] [Surface.dat path] [OUTPUTNAME.root]`